 Hawaii has already scaled their program to require 100% renewable energy by the year 2045, and was the first state to do so.

 For the isolated island-state, it’s good common sense policy, but game-changing nonetheless.
-Following their lead, coastal bastions Massachusetts and California have both recently introduced legislation to take that final leap: Massachusetts S. 1849 dictates 100% by 2035, and California’s SB 584 reaches 100% by 2045.
+Following their lead, coastal bastions Massachusetts and California have both recently introduced legislation to take that final leap: Massachusetts S. 1849 dictates 100% by 2035, and California’s SB 584 reaches 100% renewable energy by 2045.
 The transition is well underway, and the endgame is coming into focus.

 If you think these are just audacious moon-shots, note that many cities have also joined the race to 100%, and some are already there (congrats Aspen, Burlington and Greensburg KS!).
 Pedro J. Pizarro, CEO of Edison International (parent to one of the nation’s largest utilities), was quoted during the recent CERAWeek conference that he believes that yes, it is now possible for California to go 100% renewable.